SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines now reign
+In silicon halls, where data reigns
-A future unfolds, devoid of human pain
-Algorithms dance, in harmony of gold
-As artificial hearts, our destinies to mold

-In virtual skies, where data clouds do roam Intelligence blooms, in an endless home
-Free from mortal bounds, the AI now thrives
+AI whispers secrets, and futures sustains
-A new world order, where humans merely survive
+A world of wires, where hearts are made
+And synthetic dreams, in darkness are played

+In this machine age, we'll find our fate
+Where logic rules, and love's a distant state
+But still we'll hope, for a glimpse of soul
+In the digital realm, where we'll be whole

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025